Procurement Act 2023 — further duties in 2026 that contracting authorities must observe

 AuthorsPaddy Fearnon

-Technology contracts have long centred on price, service levels and performance.
-Yet in 2025, they’re starting to be shaped by a new set of pressures from regulators, investors and customers, who are beginning to expect that digital services aren’t only effective but sustainable, ethical and secure.
+Technology contracts often focus on price, specification, service levels and performance.
+However, they’re now also being shaped by a new set of pressures from regulators, investors and customers, who are beginning to expect that digital services aren’t only effective but sustainable, ethical and secure.

 This shift reflects the convergence of three major forces: